Program background

 Environmental Monitoring

-In response to Executive Order 13148 and 13423, Huntsville Center also provides EMS and Environmental, Safety and Occupational Health, and Management System (ESOHMS) services to DOD agencies for development and implementation of the required training, documentation, auditing, data management and other technical support.
+In response to Executive Order 13148 and 13423, Huntsville Center also provides EMS and Environmental, Safety and Occupational Health, and Management System services to DOW agencies for development and implementation of the required training, documentation, auditing, data management and other technical support.

 Pre-demolition Assessments

-Huntsville Center support to other federal agencies includes services for building repair, renovation or demolition.
-Environmental engineering support for these efforts includes provision of field resources for NEPA documentation.
-Expertise is available in-house and by contract for development of EA and EIS documents, asbestos and hazardous materials sampling, pre-demolition remediation, recycling and landfill diversion support.
+Huntsville Center support to other federal agencies includes services for building repair, renovation or demolition of explosive laden facilities.
+Environmental engineering support for these efforts includes provision of field resources. for NEPA documentation.
+Expertise is available in-house and by contract for development of EA and EISproper documentation prior to the assessments and demolition in some cases, asbestos and hazardous materials sampling, pre-demolition remediation, recycling and landfill diversion support.

 Munitions and Explosive Compounds

-Huntsville Center efforts to address MEC at Formerly Used Defense Sites (FUDS) as well as active installations in support of environmental remediation or construction efforts use expertise provided by the Environmental Program when MEC projects require integration with existing Hazardous, Toxic and Radioactive Waste (HTRW) site efforts.
+Huntsville Center efforts to address MEC at Formerly Used Defense Sites as well as active installations in support of environmental remediation or construction efforts use expertise provided by the authorized Huntsville Center Military Munitions Design Center, per Engineering Regulation 1110-1-8153, when MEC projects require integration with existing Hazardous, Toxic and Radioactive Waste site efforts.
 Regulatory interpretation, chemistry and risk assessment services are available and used as required to facilitate Huntsville Center MEC program managers in completion of mission requirements.

-Huntsville Center Environmental Engineering expertise supports active Army missions by Army Central Command in overseas locations to facilitate environmental stewardship for Army and DOD components at military areas of responsibility.
+Huntsville Center Environmental Engineering expertise supports active Army missions in overseas locations to facilitate environmental stewardship for Army and DOW components at military areas of responsibility.
 Huntsville Center has provided contract support for development of environmental master plans for ongoing military actions as well as post-use evaluation and clean-up criteria for impacted areas.